 Research: Creative use of diagnostic case material including publication of results in appropriate journals is essential.

-Service: University of public service through departmental, school and university committee work, participation in professional organizations, continuing education and other appropriate activities is required.
+Service: University and public service through departmental, school and university committee work, participation in professional organizations, continuing education, and other appropriate activities is required.

 UC Davis supports family-friendly recruitments.
 UC Davis covers travel expenses for a second person to accompany a faculty recruitment candidate who is a mother (or single parent of either gender) or a breast or bottle-feeding child less than two years of age.

-For questions regarding how these policies/programs affect academic appointees, contact: Lisa Brodkey, Director, Faculty Relations and Development, (530) 752-7643.
+For questions regarding how these policies/programs affect academic appointees, contact: Brad Horton, Program Coordinator, (530) 754-1375.

 UC Davis is a smoke- and tobacco-free campus.
-Smoking, the use of smokeless tobacco products, and the use of unregulated nicotine products (e-cigarettes) will be strictly prohibited on any property owned or leased by UC Davis--indoors and outdoors, including parking lots and residential space.
+Smoking, the use of smokeless tobacco products, and the use of unregulated nicotine products (e-cigarettes) is strictly prohibited on any property owned or leased by UC Davis - indoors and outdoors, including parking lots and residential space.